 It is equally important to create a protective environment where people work, live, and play.
-Additionally, it is necessary to strengthen economic support for families to prevent the possible occurrence of crisis.
+Additionally, it is necessary to strengthen economic support for families as a way to achieve prevention of domestic violence and to prevent the possible occurrence of a crisis.

 Different ways intimate partner violence can manifest itself

+So, prevention of domestic violence starts with looking at ways to make sure that violence can be avoided.
 The main way to prevent domestic violence is to ensure that it does not start in the first place.
-It is essential to do everything possible to prevent the occurrence of domestic violence because it constitutes a problem to public health and safety.
+It is essential to do everything possible to prevent the occurrence of domestic violence because it constitutes a problem for public health and safety.

 Data from CDC’S National Intimate Partner and sexual violence study show that domestic violence constitutes Public Health issues and ;

 - Twenty-two percent of women and fourteen percent of men experience serious physical violence which includes being smacked with a very solid material, being lashed out or beaten, or being set ablaze.

 - Twenty-seven percent of women and roughly twelve percent of men in the US have witnessed some form of sexual violence, physical violence, or stalking by their spouse or their intimate partner and stated that the violence they experienced had some kind of negative impact to their health.
 Example of actions that are classified as sexual violence is rape, being forced to penetrate, sexual compulsion, and undesirable sexual contact.

 How to prevent domestic violence?
 Firstly, all forms of domestic violence can be prevented.
 The best way to facilitate the prevention of domestic violence is to stop it from happening before it starts.

 Learning to imbibe things that boost healthy behavior in relationships is highly significant.